 It’s never too late to upskill and change your career path.
-Kaushal took up the Stanford Advanced Cybersecurity Program with Great Learning after working in the hardware industry for 32 years.
+Kaushal took up the Stanford Advanced Cyber Security Course with Great Learning after working in the hardware industry for 32 years.
 Read more about her journey.

 Tell us about your professional background.